ctoroserey/website/content/post/getting-started.md

 +++
-title = "Academic: the website designer for Hugo"
+title = "Use this as a template"

 date = 2016-04-20T00:00:00
 lastmod = 2018-01-13T00:00:00